Mỹ Sơn: Restoration

 In 1937, French scholars began to restore the temples at Mỹ Sơn.
 In 1937 and 1938, the main temple known as "A1" and the smaller temples surrounding it were restored.
 Other major temples were restored between 1939 and 1943.
 However, many historical buildings were destroyed during the Vietnam War.
-The temples were part of a People's Army of Vietnam and Viet Cong base area and consequently United States aircraft bombed the region in August 1969.
+The temples were part of a People's Army of Vietnam and Viet Cong base area when United States aircraft bombed the region in August 1969.
 The surrounding area is still rendered dangerous through the presence of unexploded land mines.

-The majority of the temple sites in the centre of the complex have survived to this day.
+Some of the temple sites in the centre of the complex have survived to this day.
 However, worries persist regarding the structural soundness of the remaining temples, some of which are vulnerable to collapse.
 Although many statues have been removed to France or to historical museums in Vietnam, such as the Museum of Cham Sculpture in Da Nang, others can be viewed in an in-situ museum that has been set up with the funding of benefactors from Germany and Poland.
 In 1981, the restoration works were carried out by a team of Polish conservators from Lublin, headed by Kazimierz Kwiatkowski Kazik.

 From 2002 to 2004, the Ministry of Culture of Vietnam allotted around US$440,000 to maintain the site.
 A draft plan of UNESCO was funded by the Government of Italy and sponsors from Japan to prevent further degradation.
 These efforts are also funded by the World Monuments Fund.

+India has supported conservation and restoration of the UNESCO world heritage site of ‘My Son’ in Quang Nam Province of Central Vietnam, which represents historical links between the two countries.
+Towards the conservation of Cham monuments at My Son, a request was received from Vietnam and as a follow up to this, the ASI Technical Team prepared a Preliminary Observation Report as mandated by the Ministry of External Affairs.
+Subsequently a Memorandum of Understanding was signed between the Government of India and Government of Vietnam on 28 October 2014.
+Thereafter, a Technical Team of the ASI conducted survey and prepared detailed estimates and documentation work.

+India has extended assistance through the Archaeological Survey of India (ASI) in conservation of three blocks of Cham temples in Central Vietnam’s UNESCO World Heritage Site at My Son in Quang Nam Province, which have been restored by ASI during 2017-22 at an outlay of US$ 2.25 million.
+The completion of conservation and restoration of A, H and K group of temples by ASI was marked on 20 December 2022 at the My Son complex site in Quang Nam province.